antmicro/jswasi/README.md

 To build the project, you're going to need to have `typescript` installed.
 On Debian-like distributions it is as simple as running `apt install node-typescript`.
-The kernel can be built in two modes:
+The project can be built in two modes:

 - Standalone mode (default): `make standalone` - build kernel and provide it with the default index, init system and minimal userspace applications
 - Embed mode: `make embed` - build just the kernel

 Both of these commands produce the output in `dist/` directory

+There is also a `MINIFY` variable which can be set to `1` in the `make` invocation to indicate that the runtime should be built into a single `jswasi.js` script.
+To build the project this way, you also need to have `esbuild` installed.
+On Debian-like distributions you can install it by running `apt install esbuild`.
+Note that the minified version of the project is a _script_ rather than a _module_.

 # Running

-The project can be run in the standalone mode by serving the `dist/` directory with the HTTP server of your choice that supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+The project can be run in the standalone mode by serving the `dist/` directory with the HTTP server of your choice.
 In this mode, some additional executables will be served:

 - [wash](https://github.com/antmicro/wash) - shell